Alliekj/Crowdfunding_ETL/README.md

 2. Install the required python libraries
 3. Set up PostgreSQL and create the database:

-  -Create a PostgreSQL database named crowdfunding_db.
-  -Run the crowdfunding_db_schema.sql script to create the tables.
+Create a PostgreSQL database named crowdfunding_db.
+Then run the crowdfunding_db_schema.sql script to create the tables.
 4. Load the data into the PostgreSQL tables using the CSV files:
 Use the COPY command or equivalent to load each CSV file into its corresponding table.